-It was a dark chapter for our people.
-We had fallen into the abyss of immorality with the nation of Midyan.
-Pinchas saw the terrible Chilul Hashem (Desecration of God’s name) and took decisive action to stop this downward spiral.
-His actions were not motivated by anger or resentment; they were a manifestation of his love, care and concern for his people.
-As a result God rewards him with the covenant of peace, bris shalom.
+“In a place where there is no man, try to be the man.”
+(Ethics of Our Fathers 2:6).
+Pinchas saw a terrible wrong being committed and decided to act.
+We had fallen into the abyss of immorality with the nation of Midyan, a terrible Chillul Hashem (Desecration of God’s name) was occurring and no one was taking a stand.
+Pinchas became the man and sprang into action.
+His actions were not motivated by anger or resentment; they were a manifestation of his love, care, and concern for his people.
+For his spiritual heroism, God rewarded him with the covenant of peace, bris shalom.

-Pinchas was fortunate in that he was given the covenant of peace, we too must work to create this bris shalom for ourselves.
-Especially, during this period of time, the Three Weeks we must try to right our historical wrongs.
-Our current 2,000+ year diaspora came about as a result of sinas chinam, unwarranted hatred.
-Our greatest threat has never been the Babylonians, Persians, Greeks and Romans; our greatest threat is often ourselves.
+Pinchas was fortunate in that he was gifted the covenant of peace, as peace is often exceptionally elusive.
+We too must work to create this bris shalom for ourselves.
+It is during this period of the Three Weeks that we must try to right our historical wrongs.
+Our current 2,000+ year diaspora came about as a result of sinas chinam (unwarranted hatred).
+Our greatest threat has never been the Babylonians, Persians, Greeks, and Romans; our greatest threat is often ourselves.
 Our inability to love each other as we should is often at the root of many national issues.

 Our Torah is filled with many beautiful and meaningful mitzvos (commandments).
 These mitzvos teach us how to create and sustain a relationship with God and with one another.
 Imagine for a moment if you were to be asked, which is the most important of all of God’s commandments?
 Which mitzvah do you think outweighs the rest?
-Perhaps, it is Shabbos or Bris Milah (circumcision) both of which are referred to as an “Os” (sign) between God and His nation.
+Perhaps, it is Shabbos or Bris Milah (circumcision) both of which are referred to as an Os (sign) between God and His nation.
 Perhaps, it is not any one particular mitzvah but a unit of mitzvos like the Aseres HaDibros (Ten Commandments) which are the spiritual centerpiece of our Torah.
-In fact the great sage, Rav Saadiah Gaon explains that all of the 613 mitzvos are derivatives of the Ten Commandments.
-Long before you and I pondered this question, the great rabbinic sages were conducting this very discussion.
+Long before you and I pondered this question, the great rabbinic sages were having this very discussion.

 Such a powerful lesson.
-Perhaps, it isn’t possible to love everyone – but I must work on my ability to respect the other.
+Perhaps, it is not possible to love everyone , but I must work on my ability to respect the other.
 There is a societal trend to vilify anyone who does not share “my” views.
 This is true on an individual and national level.
 Even the most “open minded” of people often lack tolerance for opinions and views that may differ from their own.
 The Jewish people are comprised of multiple streams.
-I identify as a Torah Jew who tries (I admit, that I must try harder) to adhere to the laws of the Torah as they have been handed down for thousands of years.
+I identify as a Torah Jew who tries (I admit that I must try harder) to adhere to the laws of the Torah as they have been handed down for thousands of years.
 I vehemently disagree with other interpretations of Judaism and am fiercely protective of my faith.
-I will not compromise in matters of Halacha (Jewish Law) and I will resist those who try to tell me that Judaism must consistently adapt or cater to contemporary sensitivities or various types of ‘isms” (I know this sounds strong – I am a traditionalist).
-But at the same time, I respect the right of my fellow Orthodox, Conservative and Reform brothers and sisters to have their views.
+I will not compromise in matters of Halacha (Jewish Law) and I will resist those who try to tell me that Judaism must consistently adapt or cater to contemporary sensitivities or various types of “isms.”
+Yet at the same time, I respect the right of my fellow Orthodox, Conservative and Reform brothers and sisters to have their views.
 Even within the big tent of Orthodox Judaism we have many different streams.
 I often find it difficult to figure out my place.
-Maybe it’s because deep down – I wish it wasn’t this way.
-No matter what I agree or disagree with – I pledge to my fellow Jews that our dialogue will be with respect and love.
+Maybe it is because deep down I wish it were not this way.
+No matter what I agree or disagree with, I pledge to my fellow Jews that our dialogue will be with respect.
 This is the Ben Azai way.

 This past week we observed the fast of the 17th of Tammuz.
 It was on this day thousands of years ago that the walls of Jerusalem were breached.
 Three weeks later our beloved Beis HaMikdash (Temple) was set ablaze.
-So much of the hardship, so many of the heartbreaking difficulties were the result of infighting, factionalism and indifference to the other.
-We don’t have to agree – we just have to respect.
-We can do better, we can be better.
+So much of the hardship, so many of the heartbreaking difficulties were the result of infighting, factionalism, and indifference to the other.
+We do not have to agree, we just have to respect.
+We can do better; we can be better.